carriegardner428/InfoViz/README.md

 # InfoViz
-Contains code for information visualization project.
+Contains code for information visualization homeworks and final project.